Whimsy Stick

 4/10

-This is a supplement, not a main method.
-So ten minutes pairs well with something heavier earlier in the day.
+Overall, best as a supplement and not a primary method.
+10 minutes pairs well with a more intensive method earlier in the day.

 Time per session